 Effects of Chronic Pain on Close Relationships

 A second line of research examines the implications of chronic pain for close family members, with a recent focus on spouses’ health and health behaviors.
 In our study of knee osteoarthritis, we found that greater patient knee pain at the end of the day is associated with poorer sleep for the spouse that evening, especially for spouses in a close relationship (Martire, Keefe, Schulz, Stephens, & Mogle, 2013).
-We are currently conducting a pilot study to examine associations between patient pain expression and changes in spouses’ heart rate variability as an indicator of emotional regulation.
+We recently conducted a pilot study to examine associations between patient pain expression and changes in spouses’ heart rate variability as an indicator of emotional regulation.

 Margret M. and Paul B. Baltes Foundation Award for Early Career Contributions in Behavioral and Social Gerontology, Gerontological Society of America, 2007

 Outstanding Contribution to Health Psychology Award (Junior level), Division 38 of the American Psychological Association, 2006

 Early Career Achievement Award in Research on Adult Development & Aging, Division 20 of the American Psychological Association, 2004

 Junior Faculty Scholars Program, Dept. of Psychiatry, University of Pittsburgh 1999-2001